FAQs

 Bally-Astrocade Game Cartridge and Hardware FAQ

-By Adam Trionfo and Mike White
+By Paul Thacker, Adam Trionfo and Mike White

 Using the Astrocade newsletters and over twenty years of experience with the Astrocade, Michael White, over the summer of 2001, created a comprehensive list of cartridges.
 The listing was a printout, the original file having been written on an actual Astrocade using a word processor.
 Adam Trionfo and Mike worked together on this reorganization of the listing, making this information available via the seventh edition of the Digital Press Collector's Guide in 2002.
 In June of 2003 this information has been made available via this FAQ so that anyone with a curiosity about the Bally Astrocade can find out more about it.